haskell-mafia/zodiac/doc/canonical-request.md

 The headers field is a sorted (by header name) list of HTTP headers in the form `header_name + ':' + header_values + '\n'`.

+There must be at least one header in a canonical request, the "host" header.

  - `+` denotes concatenation.
  - `header_name` is the header name with all ASCII letters converted to lowercase.